THEOplayer/documentation/faq/07-why-cant-we-select-other-video-quality-on-ios.md

-# Why can't I select another video quality on iOS?
+# Why can't I select another video quality on iOS

 **In short**: Apple technically restricts video players from doing this, and there is no workaround.